 Historic Sites of Manitoba: Austin School No. 154 (Austin, Municipality of North Norfolk)

 The Austin School District was established formally in May 1884 and it began operation the next year.
-A school building was located about one and a half miles southeast of the present village of Austin, in the Rural Municipality of North Norfolk.
-In 1891, a one-room schoolhouse was built in Austin.
-It was replaced in 1905 by a two-storey, two-classroom brick building, built on a design by Brandon architect W. N. Lailey.
+A school building was located about one and a half miles southeast of Austin, in the Rural Municipality of North Norfolk.
+In 1891, a one-room schoolhouse was built in town.
+It was replaced in 1905 by a two-storey, two-classroom brick building, built on a design by Brandon architect William Nicholson Lailey.

 The school had expanded to three classrooms by 1923 and another room was added in 1931.
 The school expanded again in the 1950s with another classroom, with a teaching staff of eight.
-A new collegiate building to house students in higher grades was opened in September 1960, built by the Harper Construction Company on a design by architects Libby Michener and Associates.
 It became a consolidated school when, in 1965, it merged with rural schools from the surrounding vicinity: Forestville School No. 656, Norfolk School No. 897, Orangeville School No. 1011, Ravenshoe School No. 1261, and Springbrook School No. 566.
 The consolidated school became part of the Pine Creek School Division in 1968.

 “The Indian famine fund,” Winnipeg Tribune, 4 March 1897, page 4.